 MITIGATION BIO-6: Screening criteria.
-CDFW has developed screening criteria to protect juvenile longfin smelt in bays and estuaries from impingement or entrainment by water intakes (Frey pers. comm.).
+CDFW has developed screening criteria to protect juvenile longfin smelt in bays and estuaries from impingement or entrainment by water intakes.
 These criteria also allow for protection of juvenile salmonids, as based on criteria developed by NMFS (2008).
 These criteria, which all water intakes under the Project will maintain, are as follows:

 - 1. Round or square (measured diagonally) openings in intake screens shall not exceed 2.38 millimeters (mm) (3/32 in). - 2.
 Slotted opening in the screen shall not exceed 1.75 mm (0.0689 in). - 3.
-Approach velocity shall not exceed 0.2 ft per second for self-cleaning screens or 0.05 ft per second for non-self-cleaning screens. - 4.
+Approach velocity shall not exceed 0.2 ft per second for self-cleaning screens or 0.05 ft per second for non-self-cleaning screens.
+Self cleaning screens must achieve full clearance of the entire screen at least once every five minutes. - 4.
 Overall screen porosity shall be a minimum of 27%.